 For these reasons, advisors that have been debating whether to move for expungement should consider whether to move forward sooner rather than later.
 Regardless of whether this new proposal becomes the standard it is clear that FINRA will continue to try to make expungements more and more difficult.

 If you are a registered representative and would like to discuss your expungement options, please call the securities attorneys of The White Law Group at (888) 637-5510 for a free consultation.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors and registered representatives in FINRA arbitration claims throughout the country.